 Here’s a video that explains how to fix this problem –

-While there is no straight forward method to fixing this issue, there is a workaround as explained in the video above.
+While there is no straightforward method to fix this issue, there is a workaround as explained in the video above.

 Again, while the video shows how to fix this issue on a Mac, the process for a Windows PC is the same.